Gin D. Wong: Background and education

 Wong was born in Guangzhou, China, one of nine children.
 His parents immigrated to the United States during the Great Depression.
 He pursued coursework in engineering at Los Angeles City College in 1942.
 Wong then served in the US Army Air Corps during World War II, as a B-29 navigator in the Pacific.
 Upon returning to the United States, he attended Millikin University, in Decatur, Illinois, and later completed his B. Arch. from the University of Southern California in 1950.

 After graduating, he joined the firm of Pereira & Luckman, and then later joined William L. Pereira Associates when the firm split in 1958.
 At William L. Pereira he would go on to become a designer, then director of design, and eventually president.
 According to the Los Angeles Times, "as a member of the Pereira firm Wong said he had major roles in the design of many West Coast buildings, including Occidental Center, Crocker Bank, Mutual Benefit Life and the new tower of St. Francis Hotel in San Francisco," as well as the Transamerica Pyramid.
+Wong also designed the monumental facades of the Robinson's department stores in Santa Barbara and Newport Beach.
 In 1974, Wong left William L. Pereira Associates to start his own firm, Gin Wong Associates.

 In the years before his death, Wong was recognized by the Pacific Standard Time initiative of the Getty Center, as an influential Chinese American architect of Los Angeles.
 Their exhibition Breaking Ground: Chinese American Architects in Los Angeles (1945-1980) at the Chinese American Museum showcased Wong's work alongside that of Eugene K. Choy, Helen Liu Fong, and Gilbert L. Leong.